(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Vegas is famous for its sunny and very hot summers.
 The unbearable summer heat often discourages people from visiting Las Vegas during this season.
 However, while July and August tend to be extreme, June weather can actually be quite pleasant.

-Temperatures in June range from 75°F to 99°F (23.9°C to 37.2°C).
+High temperatures in June range from 75°F to 99°F (23.9°C to 37.2°C).
 They differ from year to year and tend to be lower at the beginning of the month.
 The average temperature for June in Las Vegas is 87°F (31°C).

 It may seem like a lot, especially if you’ve only experienced such temperatures in humid areas such as Florida.
 Yet, the dry heat of Las Vegas feels different.
 It is easier to breathe, you don’t sweat instantly as you step outside, and overall it doesn’t feel as agonizingly hot.